 Whistleblower statutes generally allow a whistleblower to report useful information to the government or file a qui tam lawsuit in court.
-Qui tam means that the lawsuit is filed on the government’s behalf—usually to recover government funds that were fraudulently obtained by the company the whistleblower works for (such as a defense contractor overbilling the government for supplies).
+Qui tam means that the lawsuit is filed on the government’s behalf—usually to recover government funds that were fraudulently obtained by the company the whistleblower works for (such as a government contractor overbilling the government for supplies or a physician overbilling Medi-Cal).
 Typically, if the government recovers money due to the whistleblower’s information, the whistleblower receives a share of the recovery.

 Fraud Under the California False Claims Act